Leppneeme

 Leppneeme is a village in Viimsi Parish, Harju County in northern Estonia.
-It's located about 14 km northeast of the centre of Tallinn, on the northeastern coast of Viimsi peninsula by the Muuga Bay.
-As of 2011 Census, the settlement's population was 464.
+It is located about 14 km northeast of the centre of Tallinn, on the northeastern coast of the Viimsi peninsula by Muuga Bay.
+As of the 2011 census, the settlement's population was 464.

 Leppneeme harbour is the main point for traffic to and from the island of Prangli.
 The corresponding harbour on Prangli's side is in Kelnase.

 Leppneeme was first mentioned in 1376 as Thusnes.